sabotage-linux/butch/README.md

 It uses a custom, ini-like package format which contains the following information:
 - dependency information (section deps)
-- information about a tarball (section main)
+- information about a tarball (section vars)
   (can contain source or binaries)
   - filesize
   - sha512 hash
   - tardir, if the tarball doesnt extract to a dir of the same name
+  - other variables
 - mirror information (section mirrors)
 - build section (required to be the last section in the file) the contents of the build section are copied verbatim into